Samsung Yepp U series: YP-U1

 The YP-U1 was first announced in August 2005 then released in October 2005 in Asia and Europe and early November 2005 in the US.
-It first came in 3 capacities (256MB, 512MB and 1GB) and 2 colors (black and white).
-A 2GB version was later released early 2006.
+It first came in 3 capacities (256 MB, 512 MB and 1 GB) and 2 colors (black and white).
+A 2 GB version was later released early 2006.

 It was Samsung's first mp3 player with an integrated USB key.
 The design was thus completely new but the firmware and the UI are very similar to previous models such as YP-MT6 and YP-C1.
 It has a 1" white FSTN LCD 128x64 screen.
 It features a voice recorder but no FM tuner.
 It uses a non-removable rechargeable battery with a stated runtime of 13 hours.
 It supports MP3, WMA, WAV, ASF and OGG files.

 It features 3 EQ presets and a 9-band user EQ.
 The player also supports SRS WOW HD sound enhancement but only with the latest Korean firmware v3.150; latest EU and US firmware v3.152 does not include it.
 However, it is possible to install the Korean firmware on a European or American model.

 The U1 is the only player from the U series along with the latest U7 to be UMS only in any geographical area.

 YP-U2

 The Samsung YP-U2 was first introduced at the CES in January 2006 then released in April 2006 in the US.
-It comes in 3 capacities (512MB, 1GB, 2GB) and 2 colors (black and white).
+It comes in 3 capacities (512MB, 1GB, 2 GB) and 2 colors (black and white).

 The YP-U2 was released in different versions depending on the geographical area: in Korea the U2 was MSC only, featuring an FM tuner.
 In the USA the U2 was sold as a MTP device (YP-U2J Janus) with an FM tuner too.
 In Europe two MSC versions were available: one without FM tuner and another one (YP-U2R) with a RDS FM tuner.
 Each version has its own firmware.

 Overall the U2 is quite similar to its predecessor.
 The main differences concern the hardware: the USB port is no longer retractable and is covered by a transparent cap, allowing glowing effects with two blue LEDs.
 Also, it now has a negative screen (white font and black background).
 There is no major change in the firmware except the presence of the new DNSe sound engine, first introduced a few months ago on the YP-T7F.